Josefinekihlstrom/Plant-Memory/README.md

     that the player has got when playing the game.
 This feature is locally stored and will remain on the page everytime the player visits the page.

+6. **Theme Buttons**
+    - The two buttons represents a theme each.
+When the player visits the page the light theme is automatically showed which makes the 'Ligh Theme' button disabled.
+    When the player click on the 'Dark Theme' button the css style for that theme is switched to.
+This makes the 'Dark Theme' button disabled but not the 'Light Theme' button to indicate which theme is currently on.

 #### Features left to implement
 - Add opportunity to change music during playing.
 In the original idea there was a third icon in the container to the left.
 This was suppose to include a feature to make it possible to change through different background